adonisjs/v6-docs/content/docs/basics/file_uploads.md

+---
+summary: Learn how to process user-uploaded files in AdonisJS using the `request.file` method and validate them using the validator.
+---

 # File uploads

 AdonisJS has first-class support for processing user-uploaded files sent using the `multipart/form-data` content type.
 The files are auto-processed using the [bodyparser middleware](../basics/body_parser.md#multipart-parser) and saved inside your operating system's `tmp` directory.